callmelazarus/leetcode-codewars-journey/README.md

 **Reflection:**
 - solved the problem that I had yesterday by RETURNING the recursive call, not simply running the recursive call
 - I feel like I often need to add an easy LC problem here and there to boost my moral
+- today definitely feeling a lot more discouragement in this whole job hunt.

 **Lesson:**
 - return the recursive call if you want to return that data